SelmanB/TSP-SimAn/README.md

 # TSP-SimAn

+## Building
+there is a makefile in `/src` directory that includes build information using `g++` compiler.
+On a Unix compatible system, one can use the command to build the project:

+`make`

 ## Usage
 Call the executable named tsp with these parameters as the following:
 `./tsp <n> <Xfile> <Yfile> <Tmax> <Tmin> <Iters> [<seed>]`